ScreenWerk/Screenwerk-2025/index.md

 1. Open the [Dashboard UI](./dashboard/index.html).
 2. Browse, edit, or validate screen configurations.
 3. Use the dashboard to monitor deployments and screen status.

+## UI Visibility Settings

+The UI visibility settings allow you to customize which interface elements are displayed in both the Player and Dashboard:

+### Accessing the Settings

+- Press **Alt+U** at any time to open the UI visibility settings modal
+- Press **Esc** to close the modal without submitting changes

+### Available Settings

+- **showMediaControls**: Toggle media control buttons (play, pause, etc.)
+- **showDebugPanel**: Toggle the main debug panel overlay
+- **showDevBanner**: Toggle the developer environment banner
+- **showProgress**: Toggle the media progress bar
+- **showScreenInfo**: Toggle the screen info panel (top right)
+- **showConfigurationPanel**: Toggle the configuration/settings panel
+- **showMediaDebugInfo**: Toggle debug info overlays on media elements

+### Using the Settings Modal

+- Each setting has an assigned hotkey (shown in brackets, e.g., **[Q]**)
+- Press the corresponding key to toggle a setting while the modal is open
+- Modified settings are marked with an asterisk (*) and shown in bold red
+- Press **0** to restore all settings to the environment defaults
+- Settings are saved to your browser's localStorage automatically

+### Environment-Specific Defaults

+Different environments (dev, live, local) have different default visibility settings to support various use cases:

+- **Development**: Most UI elements enabled for debugging
+- **Live**: Minimal UI for production displays
+- **Local**: Balanced settings for local testing

 ## Environment Configuration